 As Richard Branson said, “Train people well enough so they can leave, treat them well enough so they don’t want to.”

 Most importantly, be involved in the training process, or at the very least do not interrupt it!
 Giving your team space and time to learn is crucial.
-I can’t tell you how often during a training session a staff person is interrupted to address other work, which breaks their focus and clearly shows the priorities of the “now” are less than the knowledge for the future.
+I can’t tell you how often during a training session a staff person is interrupted to address other work.
+This breaks their focus and clearly shows the priorities of the “now” are less than the knowledge for the future.

 Learn more about training for lawyers.

-Whether the expert is an accountant, business coach/consultant, or legal technology consultant, hiring an expert is an investment in your firm’s success, and can often help you identify areas for improvement.
-Just as your clients depend on your firm to be specialists in your field with years of knowledge and expertise, these key players can help save you time (and money) and help elevate your firm.
+Whether the expert is an accountant, business coach/consultant, or legal technology consultant, hiring an expert is an investment in your law firm’s success, and can often help you identify areas for improvement.
+Just as your clients depend on your law firm to be specialists in your field with years of knowledge and expertise, these key players can help save you time (and money) and help elevate your firm.

 Set team members up for success in their legal careers

 Your team is the backbone of your firm.
-Without them, you could not support your clients, so it is important to support the team as well.
-Prioritize your staff’s mental health and wellness, in addition to their professional success.
+Without a strong team, it’s difficult to effectively support clients.
+So, prioritize your staff’s mental health and wellness, in addition to their professional success.
 The longevity of your staff’s tenure will speak well to your management style and the workplace environment you create.